Alternative Dispute Resolution

 WJM Alternative Dispute Resolution Services are able to provide Arbitrators who are experienced in the Scottish and English Arbitration Acts, Uncitral and the London Court of International Arbitration.
 Our Arbitrators promise to deliver the speediest resolution possible in the circumstances and recognise that they are being retained to resolve the dispute and have a responsibility to parties to do so efficiently and economically.
 WJM is a member firm of the Scottish Arbitration Centre.

 Adjudication is mini-arbitration.
 This process has statutory backing in the construction sector, by providing a right to access it, whether or not the parties agree.
 An expert third party Adjudicator is appointed to decide a dispute, with that decision being immediately binding on the parties (who must honour the decision – if reached correctly), although the same dispute can be re-run (perhaps with a different outcome) by Litigation or Arbitration.

 The purpose of Adjudication is to allow disputes to be resolved quickly, so that cash-flow is maintained and, if appropriate, the parties can continue with implementation of their contract.
 The rules generally require the dispute to be decided within twenty-eight days, so the process is very quick.

 Consequently it requires swift, responsive and expert representation.
-Our team, including Liam Entwistle and Ross Taylor, are highly skilled at nimbly marshalling the strong professional support you need.
+Our team are highly skilled at nimbly marshalling the strong professional support you need.